skip to content

 PhD Student

-Rupa is a first-year PhD student at MIT CSAIL, advised by Prof. Sara Beery and supported by the MIT Tina Chan Fellowship.
+Rupa is a PhD student at MIT CSAIL, advised by Prof. Sara Beery and supported by the MIT Tina Chan Fellowship.
 Primarily, her research focuses on robust computer vision with remote sensing data and aerial imagery in order to address climate issues such as conservation and biodiversity monitoring.
 She is interested in working at the intersection between research and policy, designing and deploying real-world ecological tools.

 • Profile image of Timm Haucke